 One loss teams that have a shot … technically

 Run the table and finish the season with one loss and a conference championship, and that should get the job done.
+Lose again, and unless there’s a miracle, it’s all over.
 If any of these teams win out and take a Power Five championship, it’ll be almost a near-certain lock to get in.
-Lose again, though, and that’s it.

 NEXT: The unbeaten College Football Playoff contenders …